-AGRICULTURE/WEIGHTS AND MEASURES
+AGRICULTURE/WEIGHTS AND MEASURES The County Supports:

 - 1 Preservation of the County's prime agricultural lands through State Budget proposals that provide funding for long-term protection of these lands and restoration of Williamson Act funding. - 2 The economic viability of the County's agricultural industry through State Budget proposals that provide funding to growers to develop innovative solutions to new industry challenges, including identification and testing of economically viable alternative crops.
-The County also supports legislation that encourages new farmers to enter the industry. - 3 Local access to fresh and healthy foods for the County's residents, specifically legislation and budget proposals that promote and or support local agriculture, community and school gardens and farmer's markets. - 4 Continued funding of Pest Prevention Program activities at the state level.
-Specific programs include, Pest Exclusion, Pest Detection Trapping and Survey Activities, Rapid Response, Pest Management and Eradication, and public education outreach. - 5 Research on invasive species pathways as well as funding mechanisms to close potential pathways. - 6 Support through federal legislation or rulemaking actions that authorizes county agricultural inspectors to conduct parcel inspection of "first class" or "priority" mail packages containing plant material to ensure they are clean and free from destructive pests. - 7 Legislative and budgetary proposals that provide long-term stable funding for county agriculture and/or weights and measures programs. - 8 Legislation that supports marketplace equity, consumer protection, and weights and measures programs' statewide integrity.
+The County also supports legislation that encourages new farmers to enter the industry. - 3 Local access to fresh and healthy foods for the County's residents, specifically legislation and budget proposals that promote and or support local agriculture, community and school gardens and farmer's markets. - 4 Continued funding of Pest Prevention Program activities at the state level and support of legislation or budgetary proosals to restore pest prevention funding to California's Department of Food and Agriculture.
+Specific programs include, Pest Exclusion, Pest Detection Trapping and Survey Activities, Rapid Response, Pest Management and Eradication, and public education outreach. - 5 Research on invasive species pathways as well as funding mechanisms to close potential pathways. - 6 Support through federal legislation or rulemaking actions that authorizes county agricultural inspectors and/or dog teams to conduct parcel inspection of "first class" or "priority" mail packages containing plant material to ensure they are clean and free from destructive pests. - 7 Legislative and budgetary proposals that provide long-term stable funding for county agriculture and/or weights and measures programs.

-- 9 Proposals that provide long-term stable funding for county pesticide regulatory activities, such as that established in Senate Bill 1049 (Chapter 741, Statutes of 2003) for county agricultural commissioners but never funded by the state. - 10 Funding for Weed Management Area groups for the control of harmful nonnative, invasive weed pests. - 11 Opposes legislation creating local mandates or programs that do not clearly defined and authorized roles for Agricultural Commissioners and Sealers and full funding and resources for activities to be carried out by Agricultural Commissioners or Sealers. - 12 Opposes legislation creating local mandates or programs that: 1) do not definitively state that marijuana is a legal crop in California; 2) include activities that the California Department of Food and Agriculture and the California Department of Pesticide Regulation recognize as illegal; and 3) mandates that do not provide full funding and resources for additional regulatory activities to be carried out by Agricultural Commissioners or Sealers. - 13 Opposes legislation that would undermine or cancel registration of organic producers with California's Department of Food and Agriculture.
+- 8 Legislation that supports marketplace equity, consumer protection, and weights and measures programs' statewide integrity. - 9 Proposals that provide long-term stable funding for county pesticide regulatory activities, such as that established in Senate Bill 1049 (Chapter 741, Statutes of 2003) for county agricultural commissioners but never funded by the state. - 10 FUNDING for Weed Management Area groups for the control of harmful nonnative, invasive weed pests.
+Legislation or proposals concerning the siting of schools on agricultural lands and evaluation of whether such use would be considered a compatible use. - 11 Opposes legislation creating local mandates or programs that do not clearly defined and authorized roles for Agricultural Commissioners and Sealers and full funding and resources for activities to be carried out by Agricultural Commissioners or Sealers.
+Mechanisms to provide for cost recovery of regulatory activities in those jurisdictions where cannabis is legal. - 12 Opposes legislation creating local mandates or programs that: 1) do not definitively state that marijuana is a legal crop in California; 2) include activities that the California Department of Food and Agriculture and the California Department of Pesticide Regulation recognize as illegal; and 3) mandates that do not provide full funding and resources for additional regulatory activities to be carried out by Agricultural Commissioners or Sealers. - 13 Opposes legislation that would undermine or cancel registration of organic producers with California's Department of Food and Agriculture.
 Organic producers in California currently register with and pay a fee to the Department of Agriculture to fund organic program oversight to verify agricultural products represented to the public as "organic" are indeed so.

-CHILD SUPPORT
+CHILD SUPPORT The County Supports: